emirkugic/React-Game-of-Life/README.md

 # React-Game-of-Life
-To run it inside your browser, run "npm start".
+To run it inside your browser, run "npm install" and then "npm start"